leschzinerlab/ISAC/README.md

 # ISAC
-Repository with python wrapper for running ISAC (Iterative stable alignment and classification) for analyzing of cryo-electron microscopy data
+Repository with python wrapper for running ISAC (Iterative stable alignment and clustering) for analyzing single particle cryo-electron microscopy data.

 ## Dependencies
 This program will run sxisac.py over a cluster using MPI.
 Therefore, you will need: